zouppa/qpi/README.md

 ## Features

-- Visualise Bloch Sphere in 3 dimention (with 4 views)
+- Visualise QSphere in 3 dimentions (with 4 views)
 - Wifi Access point to allow you to use it in uknown territory (without internet connection)

 ## Get Started